Seanyap90/MLdeploy/README.md

 # MLdeploy
-Deployment of various ML solutions over the cloud and on the edge
+Deployment of various ML solutions over the cloud and on the edge.
+For CV purposes mainly